-$^{^4}$ A number of recent studies have examined this policy error, see Bordo et al. (2023) and references therein.
+^{4.} A number of recent studies have examined this policy error, see Bordo, Cochrane, and Taylor (2023) and references therein.

-5 As we discuss later, the stability of inflation after the GFC, and concerns that inflation remained somewhat below 2%, may have been a contributing factor in the complacency about the risks of high inflation that followed.
+^{5.} As we discuss later, the stability of inflation after the GFC, and concerns that inflation remained somewhat below 2%, may have been a contributing factor in the complacency about the risks of high inflation that followed.